achille-roussel/nanomsgxx/sockets.md

 - optional **nnxx::message_control** instance providing meta-information to the underlying procotol

+The template versions of the **send** functions accept any type that can be iterated.

 The **send** functions return the number of bytes in the sent messages, or a negative value under some conditions if the **flags** argument isn't zero.